Xela3026/yabbr-docs/docs/members/member-list.md

 Each member has a registered email.
 If a member is registered for Email2SMS, they can send an SMS using this email address by following three steps.:

-1. Address an email to the Australia mobile number they want to send the SMS to using this format: &#123;&#123;number&#125;&#125;@sms.yabbr.io.
+1. Address an email to the Australian mobile number you want to send the SMS to.
+Use this format: &#123;&#123;number&#125;&#125;@<BrandName type="email2sms"/>.
-For example 0412345678@sms.yabbr.io
+For example 0412345678@<BrandName type="email2sms"/>

 2. Enter the desired message to be sent into the email's subject or body depending on how you configured it.

 3. Send the email.
-The SMS will be sent via <BrandName/> through the Virtual Number you have set-up with the Member.
+The SMS will be sent via <BrandName type="name"/> through the Virtual Number you have set-up with the Member.